edgedb/easy-edgedb/chapter7/index.md

 Parameter <bool>$has_modern_name: true
 ```

 So that will give all `City` type objects with "b" in the name and that have a different modern name.
+In our case, objects with the `modern_name` property have it because their modern name is different from the name in the book.
 The result:

 ```
 {